 A guide to how airline miles work

-There’s a lot that goes into planning a trip, including paying for and booking your flights.
+A lot goes into planning a trip, including booking flights.
 Luckily, rewards miles can help you pay for flights if you’re a frequent flyer or use a travel rewards credit card.

-Whether you’re constantly planning your next trip or are new to earning travel rewards, learn more about how miles work and the ways you can use them.
+Whether you’re always planning your next trip or are new to earning travel rewards, learn more about how miles work and the ways you can use them.

-• Airline miles and credit card rewards miles are similar programs that can allow you to use your rewards to help cover the costs of flights.
+• Airline-specific miles and credit card rewards miles are similar programs that can allow you to use rewards to help cover the costs of flights.

-• With Capital One travel rewards cards, you can transfer miles to more than 15 travel partners’ loyalty programs.
+• With Capital One travel rewards cards, you can transfer miles to travel partners’ loyalty programs.

 Airline miles vs. credit card rewards miles

-Credit card rewards miles are earned when you use your travel rewards card to make purchases.
-Travel credit card issuers might allow you to earn rewards on every purchase you make, whether it’s travel-related or not.
-Some cards, like the Capital One Venture Rewards card, allow you to use those miles toward flights or things like event tickets, cash or gift cards.
+Both types of miles can be used to cover travel expenses, but credit card miles may provide more flexibility.
+Travel credit cards might let you earn rewards on every purchase you make, whether it’s travel-related or not.
+Some cards let you use those miles toward flights or things like event tickets, cash or gift cards.
+You could even combine credit card rewards miles and frequent flyer miles to make travel savings even greater.

-There are several ways you can earn miles:
+Here are a few ways you can earn miles:

 Different airlines offer various rewards programs.
-It’s a good idea to sign up for a frequent flyer program with the airline or partner airlines you use most often or ones with flights going to destinations you want to visit.
-You’ll usually earn miles based on how much you travel.
-So the more you travel with an airline, the more miles you can earn.
+You may want to sign up for a frequent flyer program with the airline or partner airlines you use most often.
+You’ll usually earn miles based on how much you fly.
+So the more you fly with an airline and its partner airlines, the more miles you can earn.

 How you can use your miles